 Ready to increase your revenue?

-Join thousands of ecommerce brands using PostPilot to keep customers coming back again (and again).
+Join thousands of ecommerce brands using PostPilot to acquire more customers & keep them coming back again (and again).

 This episode of the Nerd Marketing Podcast features Erin Chambers, who runs marketing for haircare brand oVertone and skincare brand BOOM!.
 She dives into the complexity of marketing products both online and through traditional brick-and-mortar locations.

 Erin provides insight into the retail environment and how to effectively use it to boost brand visibility, sales, and recognition.
 She shares the differences between online and retail marketing, the importance of growing strategically with retail, allocating budget for retail, and using sample sizes and offers to convert customers.

 Erin Chambers is the guest speaker in this episode and kicks off a CPG-focused series with Drew and Michael.
 Erin is the VP Customer Acquisition & Retention at oVertone Color.
 Erin is the VP Customer Acquisition & Retention at oVertone Color.
 Erin’s a seasoned digital marketing leader specialized in Full Funnel Marketing Strategy for e-commerce brands.